 Jan-Werner Müller is a fellow at the Institute of Human Sciences in Vienna and also a professor at Princeton.
 His books include Contesting Democracy: Political Ideas in Twentieth-Century Europe, and his book What is Populism? will be published in September.
+He spent March 2017 as a visiting fellow at CEU’s Institute of Advanced Study.

 On one side of the new conflict are those who advocate more openness: toward minorities at home and toward engagement with the world on the outside.
 On the other side we find the Le Pens, Farages, and Trumps: close the nation-state off by shutting borders and thereby, or so they promise, take back control; but also, preserve the traditional hierarchies that have come under threat on the inside.